 National Right to Work Legal Defense Foundation vs the National Right to Work Committee

 The National Right to Work Committee and National Right to Work Legal Defense Foundation are separate legal organizations with complementary agendas.
 Established in 1995, the National Right to Work Committee is a national organization dedicated to the public education and eradication of coerced unionism through lobbying in Congress and the state legislatures.
 The National Right to Work Legal Defense Foundation works solely through the courts, assisting employees with human rights or civil rights claims of abuses by employers, employees, and union member acts of compulsory unionism.

 Is Right to Work "Anti-Union"?

-The National Right to Work Legal Defense Foundation is not "anti-union" or "pro-union” in stance, but focused on the perpetuation of individual freedom to work.
+The National Right to Work Legal Defense Foundation is not an "anti-union" or "pro-union” instance but focused on the perpetuation of individual freedom to work.
 The Foundation is committed to the right of all U.S. workers to be free of compulsory unionism abuses.

 How Compulsory Unionism Affects Government Policy

-In government policy, Tax-and-Spend rules of the U.S. Congress is granted coercive powers to collect a proximate $4.5 billion in compulsory dues per year.
-Much of those monies are channeled into unrestricted campaign activities associated with control and election of congressional majorities who are in turn, committed to increasing taxes, as well as government spending.
+In government policy, the Tax-and-Spend rules of the U.S. Congress are granted coercive powers to collect a proximate $4.5 billion in compulsory dues per year.
+Much of those monies are channeled into unrestricted campaign activities associated with the control and the election of congressional majorities who are in turn, committed to increasing taxes, as well as government spending.